-- Locate highest intensity uses near the intersection of Rock Spring Drive and Old Georgetown Road. - Connect to the already built and previously approved grid of streets to create smaller blocks on the property. - Design buildings along Rock Spring Drive with appropriately sized bases that correspond to low-rise buildings on the Walter Johnson High School site. - Consolidate and locate public open space along the central spine (Rock Spring Drive) and design the space as a civic green. - Incorporate County-owned parcel along Old Georgetown Road into a larger active recreation amenity, such as athletic fields and a dog park. - Explore the feasibility of incorporating a local community center / meeting space for current and future residents.
+- Locate highest intensity uses along Rock Spring Drive. - Connect to the already built grid of streets to create smaller blocks on the property. - Design buildings along Rock Spring Drive with appropriately sized bases that respond to the human scale. - Consolidate and locate public open space along the central spine (Rock Spring Drive) and design the space as a civic green. - Provide a large active recreation amenity, such as athletic fields and a dog park. - Explore the feasibility of incorporating meeting space for current and future residents.